 Challenging gender norms: Bringing gender-transformative approaches (GTAs) to livestock communities to the Northwest Highlands of Vietnam

-The GTA communication scope helped women and ethnic minority communities in the district recognize women's potential.
-GTAs encouraged them to strive for change so that women can become autonomous in decisions related to their livestock production and their lives.
+The GTA communication scope helped ethnic minority communities in the district recognize women's potential.
+The gender transformative approaches encouraged them to strive for change so that women can become autonomous in decisions related to their livestock production and their daily routines.

-“There’s been a change!
-Now, I have the right to decide for my own private life.
+Ca Thi Dien adds: “There’s been a change.
+Now, I have the right to decide on my private life, whether it's for work or going out with friends.
 For example, in the past, I had to ask my husband for permission whenever I wanted to go somewhere.
-Now, I can just go and only inform him when I get back.
-Whether it's for work or going out with friends, I have my own freedom” – Ca Thi Dien, Thai ethnic, 33 years old.
+Now, I can just go and inform him when I get back.”

-"In the past, the province implemented various policies to support farmers in developing production.
-These supports have primarily been focused on technical assistance in livestock.
-We haven’t had guidance for farmers on gender.
-From a state management perspective, we still have an implementation deficit regarding the gender dimension.
-I sincerely hope the Son La officials take advantage of learning gender to develop policies that bring harmonious benefits to people in remote areas," - Nguyen Ngoc Toan, Head of the Sub-Department of Animal Health, Son La Province, delivered the opening speech at the gender training session in Son La.
+"In the past, the province has implemented various policies to support farmers, focusing on technical support.
+We haven’t had guidance on gender so there is a deficit in this dimension.
+I hope the Son La officials take advantage of this gender training to develop policies that benefit the people," says Nguyen Ngoc Toan, head of the Sub-department of Animal Health, Son La Province.

 Watch videos to learn more about our gender work: